-- Area 1 hosts up to two 1.6 inch media drives - Area 2 may host either up to two 1.6 inch media drives or up to three1 inch hard disk drives - Areas 3, 4 and 5 may host up to three 1 inch hard disk drives each.
+- Area 1 hosts up to two 1.6 inch media drives - Areas 2 and 3 host each up to three 1 inch hard disk drives.

 A disk cage is required to install hard disk drives.
 Each disk cage occupies one area.

 The connection to the SCSI bus is done through the disk cage back planes.